LaMia Flight 2933

-LaMia Flight 2933 was a charter flight of an Avro RJ85, operated by LaMia, that on 28 November 2016 crashed near Medellín, Colombia, killing 71 of the 77 people on board.
-The aircraft was transporting the first-team squad of Brazilian football club Chapecoense and their entourage from Santa Cruz de la Sierra, Bolivia, to Medellín, where the team was scheduled to play at the 2016 Copa Sudamericana Finals.
+LaMia Flight 2933 was a regularly scheduled charter flight from Santa Cruz de la Sierra, Bolivia, to Medellín, Colombia.
+On 28 November 2016, the aircraft operating the flight crashed into Mt.
+Cerro Gordo near the town of La Unión, Antioquia, Colombia, killing 71 of the 77 people on board.
+The aircraft was transporting the first-team squad of the Brazilian football club Chapecoense and their entourage to Medellín where the team was scheduled to play at the 2016 Copa Sudamericana Finals.
 One of the four crew members, three of the players, and two other passengers survived with injuries.

-The official report from Colombia's civil aviation agency, Aerocivil, found the causes of the crash to be fuel exhaustion due to an inappropriate flight plan by the airline, and pilot error regarding poor decision-making as the situation worsened, including a failure to declare an emergency for 36 minutes after fuel levels became critically low, thus failing to inform air traffic control at Medellín – until just seconds before its fuel-starved engines flamed out, and 18 km from the airport – that an immediate landing was required.
+The official report from Colombia's civil aviation agency, Aerocivil, concluded that the cause of the crash was a result of fuel exhaustion due to an inappropriate flight plan by the airline, and pilot error regarding poor decision-making as the situation worsened, including a failure to declare an emergency for 36 minutes after fuel levels became critically low, thus failing to inform air traffic control at Medellín – until just seconds before its fuel-starved engines flamed out, and 18 km from the airport – that an immediate landing was required.

-Background

-Aircraft and operator
+Aircraft and occupants

-The aircraft was an Avro RJ85, registration CP-2933, serial number E.2348.
-After service with other airlines and a period in storage between 2010 and 2013, it was acquired by LaMia, a Venezuelan-owned airline operating out of Bolivia.

-Crew

-The captain was 36-year-old Miguel Alejandro Quiroga Murakami, who was a former Bolivian Air Force (FAB) pilot and had previously flown for EcoJet, which also operated the Avro RJ85.
-He joined LaMia in 2013 and at the time of the accident he was one of the airline's co-owners as well as a flight instructor.
+The aircraft involved was an Avro RJ85, registration CP-2933, serial number E.2348.
+It was acquired by LaMia in 2013.
+The captain was 36-year-old Miguel Alejandro Quiroga Murakami, who had joined LaMia in 2013 and was a former Bolivian Air Force (FAB) pilot.
+The captain also had previously flown for EcoJet and had lots of experience flying the Avro RJ85.
+At the time of the accident, captain Quiroga was one of the airline's co-owners as well as a flight instructor.
 Quiroga had logged a total of 6,692 flight hours, including 3,417 hours on the Avro RJ85.

 The first officer was 47-year-old Fernando Goytia, who was also a former FAB pilot.
-He received his type rating on the Avro RJ85 five months before the accident and had had 6,923 flight hours, with 1,474 of them on the Avro RJ85.
+He received his type rating on the Avro RJ85 five months before the accident and had 6,923 flight hours, with 1,474 of them on the Avro RJ85.

 29-year-old Sisy Arias, a trainee pilot, was an observer in the cockpit.
 She had been interviewed by TV before the flight.

+There were additional crew members travelling in the cabin, flight attendants Ximena Suarez and Romel Vacaflores, flight technician Erwin Tumiri, flight dispatcher Alex Quispe García (who prepared and filed the aircraft's flight path), and LaMia representative Gustavo Encina.

+Among the passengers were 22 players of the Brazilian Associação Chapecoense de Futebol club, 23 staff, 21 journalists, and two guests.
+The team was travelling to play the away leg of the Final playoff in the 2016 Copa Sudamericana against Atlético Nacional.

 Accident

 The planned (blue) and actual (red) itineraries from São Paulo to Medellín: The party flew with a different airline from São Paulo to Santa Cruz, where it boarded the LaMia aircraft.
 The refuelling stop at Cobija was cancelled following a late departure from Santa Cruz.

-The aircraft was carrying 73 passengers and four crew members on a flight from Viru Viru International Airport, in the Bolivian city of Santa Cruz de la Sierra, to José María Córdova International Airport, serving Medellín in Colombia, and located in nearby Rionegro.
-Among the passengers were 22 players of the Brazilian Associação Chapecoense de Futebol club, 23 staff, 21 journalists, and two guests.
-The team was travelling to play their away leg of the Final for the 2016 Copa Sudamericana in Medellín against Atlético Nacional.